inclusive-design/trust-meter/Terms of Reference.md

 Considerations in this regard include the reasons why an individual is deemed marginalized or an outlier.
 A possible reason, or example, is that they were either not part of the training data or were poorly represented within it.
-Another reason might be the nature of the model or algorithm that the AI uses in making its decisions.
-That model or algorithm might produce discriminatory results in the context of a marginalized individual and that would indicate it is inappropriate to use in that case.
+Another reason might be the nature of the model or algorithm(s) that the AI uses in making its decisions.
+That model or algorithm might produce discriminatory results in the context of a marginalized individual and that would indicate it is inappropriate to use in this particular case.

-The committee will also delineate the kinds of generative AI that are relevant to the specification.
+The committee will also delineate the kinds of generative ML-AI that are relevant to the specification.
 For example, an AI that is definitely out-of-scope is one that generates photorealistic images of human faces.
 This kind of AI is not properly described as making any decisions.
 However, a large language model (LLM) may or may be in scope.
-For example, consider this scenario: An AI decision tool is known to discriminate and it uses an LLM during its processing to arrive at a decision.
-The LLM might be the source of the discrimination;
-hence, the LLM is in scope in this scenario.
+For example, consider this
+scenario: An AI decision tool is known to discriminate and it uses an LLM during its processing to arrive at a decision.
+The LLM might be the source of the discrimination; hence, the LLM is in scope in this scenario.

-The committee will develop and document techniques for evaluating an AI in order to determine whether it discriminates or can potentially discriminate.
+The committee will develop and document techniques for evaluating an ML-AI in order to determine whether it discriminates or can potentially discriminate.
 This might involve the methods used in the field of explainable AI.
 The techniques that are developed by the technical committee will allow an operator to judge whether an AI can be trusted when used in a specific context.

 The above are the main objectives of the committee.
 The committee, in its work, may discover other related and relevant objectives, and can include and develop